noah-art3mis/mirage/README.md

 Helps you pick colors for simulacrum plates.

-Part of Semblance, which is part of AUTOMATON, the simulacrum automation package.
+Part of AUTOMATON, the simulacrum automation package.

 AUTOMATON: